MahmadSharaf/Cheat-Sheets/Web Development/Backend frameworks/django.md

 - If you want to run commands to the project, you can use the interactive shell
 - `python manage.py shell` to run commands.

+## Admin

+- This is a feature meant to be used by the website manager, to have a graphical interface for interacting with data and users on the site.
+- It is created automatically by Django
+- It can be accessed by 'domain.com/admin'
+- To create a Superuser `python manage.py createsuperuser`

+### Register a model into Admin

+1. Using the default admin interface

+    ```py
+    # in my_app.admin.py file
+    from django.contrib import admin
+    from my_app.models import my_model

+    # Register your models here.
+    admin.site.register(my_model)
+    ```

+2. Using [modelAdmin](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/#modeladmin-objects) class for more customization.

+    ```py
+    from django.contrib import admin

+    class FlatPageAdmin(admin.ModelAdmin):
+        fieldsets = (
+            (None, {
+                'fields': ('url', 'title', 'content', 'sites')
+            }),
+            ('Advanced options', {
+                'classes': ('collapse',),
+                'fields': ('registration_required', 'template_name'),
+            }),
+        )
+    ```

 ## Reference